Western Railway Museum: Collection

 The BAERA maintains a substantial archive of materials relating to street railway, interurban lines, and steam railroads of California and adjacent states.
 The archive occupies a climate controlled space in one of the newer buildings.

 The Association owns about 100 pieces of railroad equipment, mainly from the electric railroads of the West, but also several Western Pacific Railroad pieces including two steam locomotives.
 Equipment is in a wide range of conditions, and some equipment is maintained fully operational.
 For example, Petaluma and Santa Rosa 63, Peninsular Railway 52, Salt Lake and Utah 751, and Sacramento Northern 62.

 The interurban car Sacramento Northern 1005 (originally Oakland, Antioch and Eastern 1005) has been a focus of restoration activity in the last 10 years.
 The BAERA operated many excursions in its early years, and this car was used quite frequently.
 It was often hauled around in freight trains to reach an excursion site, and sometimes suffered damage in these trips, including a badly bent frame in June 1962.
 The damage has been repaired and the car has been restored to its 1934 configuration.

-The collection also includes a railroad line.
-This is a section of the original Sacramento Northern Railway from Montezuma (near Collinsville) north to Dozier, also a newer rail line west from Dozier to Cannon (near Vacaville).
-The railroad was acquired with rails and ties intact, however the electrification had been removed in 1953.
-The Association is reinstalling the electrification from Rio Vista Junction southward, currently reaching Bird's Landing Road, about six miles.